ajolguin/swapify-1/README.md

-# swapify
+# Swapify

-Beautiful web app focused on UX.
+## WebApp focused on UX using Spotify's API.